Deep Sentinel raises $7.4M to bring deep learning to home security

 Selinger is entering a crowded market — Camio’s smart video monitor, Hikvision’s Intel Movidius-powered cameras, Netatmo’s Presence and many others deliver some degree of intelligence to the camera, but the key to Deep Sentinel is its comprehensiveness and user experience.

-Any developer with a Saturday to kill can build a rudimentary object classifier with a neural network and any startup with a few million can buy its way to a fairly solid machine intelligence product.
+Any developer with a Saturday to kill can build a rudimentary object classifier with a neural network, and any startup with a few million can buy its way to a fairly solid machine intelligence product.
 But technology doesn’t sell, products do.
-Using deep learning as a sales tactic is a waste of everyone’s time.
-You wouldn’t put a Qualcomm Snapdragon on a Nokia 3310 and expect it to compete with an iPhone.
+Using deep learning as a sales tactic is a waste of everyone’s time; you wouldn’t put a Qualcomm Snapdragon on a Nokia 3310 and expect it to compete with an iPhone.

 This is why Selinger is focused on using his technology to address core customer concerns like privacy and cost.
 By optimizing to reduce the computational load of Deep Sentinel’s deep learning models, Selinger and his team have been able to do most of their processing locally.

 While customers will be able to customize their cameras, Deep Sentinel’s hardware will be pre-trained before delivery.
-Moreover, the cameras have been designed to work together so analysis only has to be done in the portions of a video feed where a threat is occurring or likely to occur.
+Moreover, the cameras have been designed to work together, so analysis only has to be done in the portions of a video feed where a threat is occurring or likely to occur.

 This not only reduces the cost for the consumer, because they don’t have to be responsible for a hefty cloud computing bill, but it also means users don’t have to share as much private information in the cloud.

-Jason Pressman, a Partner at Shasta Ventures, told me that he was surprised at both the size of the home security market and the inadequacy of existing solutions.
+Jason Pressman, a partner at Shasta Ventures, told me that he was surprised at both the size of the home security market and the inadequacy of existing solutions.
 Shasta is no stranger to consumer connected hardware companies.
-It was one of the early investors in Nest, a success the firm surely hopes Deep Sentinel can replicate next year when it’s product comes to market.
+It was one of the early investors in Nest, a success the firm surely hopes Deep Sentinel can replicate next year when its product comes to market.

 0